 - Fixed Support

-For the support location, this is asking for the distance from the left where you want to apply the support.
-You can use the horizontal X axis as your guide.
-In this example, apply a ‘Fixed Support’ at the leftmost side of the beam (i.e. at 0 metres).
-Click ‘Add It’ when finished.
+For the support location, this field asks for the distance from the left of the beam to apply the support.
+You can use the horizontal X-axis as your guide.
+In this example, apply a ‘Fixed Support’ at the left most side of the beam (i.e. at 0 metres).
+Click ‘Add’ when finished.

 4. Add Point Load